 Free ACT Opportunity - Juniors

-The Snohomish School District will be offering the ACT (American College Test) online free of charge for all high school juniors at the schedule below during the school day.
+The Snohomish School District will be offering the ACT (American College Test) free of charge for all high school juniors at the end of February 2024 during the school day.
 This is an amazing opportunity for students to take a college entrance exam at no cost to families and for our schools to collect data that will help improve student learning.
 As a district, offering free ACT reflects our commitment to eliminating barriers to career and college readiness.
 Students testing at their high school will be registered by the district office.
-Therefore, you do not need to do anything to register your student for the testing session.
-Students who take the ACT outside of the district-hosted testing will need to follow the ACT National testing process on www.act.org.
+Therefore, you do not need to do anything to register your student for ACT testing.
+Students who take the ACT outside the district-hosted testing will need to follow the ACT national testing process at www.act.org.